nadflores/nadflores.github.io/_posts/2015-07-15-better-rspec.markdown

 What better way to start a programming blog than to write some good test suites.

 ## 1. How to describe your methods
-When I was learning how to write a test in Rpsec, like testing a simple method:
+When I was learning how to write a test in [RSpec][rspec], like testing a simple method:

 ``` ruby
   def add_two_numbers(a, b)